Back to School Sale: $100 OFF Sitewide Shop now

 • Avoid picking, pulling, touching, or scratching your facial hair.

 On the whole, shaving is a hygienic practice that should be incorporated into our skincare routine if you want to maintain flawless skin.
 However, if proper care is not taken, shaving can damage your skin and irritate it.
 Bearing this in mind, you want to be sure that you are doing everything humanly and cosmetically possible to avoid irritating the skin around your face when you shave.
-Incorporating the above-listed shaving practices into your skincare routine, most especially using the Ulike device is the best way to get you out of that rabbit hole leading to skin irritation.
+Incorporating the above-listed shaving practices into your skincare routine, most especially using the Ulike device is the best way to get you out of that rabbit hole that is leading to skin irritation.
 Remember, having beautiful skin is not a miracle but requires commitment.
 Take the lessons, play your part, and stay flawless.

 ULIKEBEAUTY